 Fred Fromhold, the attorney representing the site’s owner, Penn Real Estate Group, said the property is part of a tract which starts with the historic Pencoyd Iron Works building to the west and the Aquatics and Fitness Center to the east.
 Between those buildings sits a couple of post-World War II buildings that would be demolished.

-“There is a proposal that we have … that we combine these properties … continue to preserve the historic building where Penn Real Estate’s business offices are located and there would be two new hotels that are contemplated on the adjoining property,” Fromhold told members of the Lower Merion Historic Commission at a recent meeting.
+“There is a proposal that we have … that we combine these properties … continue to preserve the historic building where Penn Real Estate’s business offices are located and there would be two new hotels that are contemplated on the adjoining property.
+The hotel will also have custom-made, bespoke furniture to make the interior look elegant,” Fromhold told members of the Lower Merion Historic Commission at a recent meeting.
 The fitness club will remain on the site and still has a long-term lease, he said.
 According to Fromhold, under the township’s subdivision and land development code the development should be sensitive to the historic nature of the site.

 “We believe that this project very much accomplishes that,” Fromhold said.